gaurav205var/weather-forecast-app/README.md

 To run the Weather Forecast App locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/weather-forecast-app.git`
+1. Clone the repository: `git clone https://github.com/gaurav205var/weather-forecast-app.git`
 2. Navigate to the project directory: `cd weather-forecast-app`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000` to view the app.

+## Live Demo

+A live demo of the Weather Forecast App can be accessed [here](https://gaurav205var.github.io/weather-forecast-app/).

 ## Deployment